-I've got an original pressing of The Doors from 1967, even.
+One of my prized records is an original pressing of The Doors from 1967.

-Then there are a few bands like U2, REM, and the B-52s; many bands from the 80s such as Simple Minds, Talking Heads, Men Without Hats, Pixies, Tears for Fears, Alphaville, The Smiths, The Police, Duran Duran, Madness, Depeche Mode, etc.
+Then there are many bands from the 80s such as The Clash, Madness, The Specials, Violent Femmes, Talking Heads, The Pixies, U2, REM, the B-52s, Simple Minds, Men Without Hats, Tears for Fears, The Smiths, Duran Duran, etc.

-Plenty from the 90s: Oasis, Third Eye Blind, Nirvana, Blind Melon, Beck, The Verve, Semisonic, The Dandy Warhols, Elliott Smith, etc.
+Plenty from the 90s: The Dandy Warhols, Beck, Nirvana, Semisonic, Oasis, Third Eye Blind, Blind Melon, The Verve, Everclear, Elliott Smith, etc.

-As for more recent (often indie) stuff, I like Regina Spektor, Missy Higgins, Goldfrapp, Andrew Bird, Vampire Weekend, Wolfmother, Fleet Foxes, Sufjan Stevens, Belle & Sebastian, Band of Horses, Guster, The Raconteurs, The White Stripes, The Decemberists, Tarkio, The Shins, and Broken Bells, to name some of my favorites.
+As for more recent stuff, I like Regina Spektor, Andrew Bird, Vampire Weekend, Wolfmother, Fleet Foxes, Sufjan Stevens, Belle & Sebastian, Band of Horses, Goldfrapp, Guster, The Raconteurs, The White Stripes, The Decemberists, Tarkio, The Shins, and Broken Bells, to name a few.